Benny Anders

 Benny Michael Anders (born October 3, 1963) is an American former basketball player.
-Anders was a leader on the Guy Lewis-coached Houston Cougars teams during the early 1980s.
+Anders was a forward on the Guy Lewis-coached Houston Cougars teams during the early 1980s.
 The team featured a set of players called the Phi Slama Jama basketball fraternity that included Hakeem Olajuwon, Clyde Drexler, Michael Young, Alvin Franklin, Reid Gettys, Larry Micheaux and Anders.

 Career

 High school

 Anders was an all-state high school player in Bernice in Union Parish in north Louisiana.
 While in high school, Anders also played on the same Amateur Athletic Union teams as Joe Dumars, Karl Malone, and John "Hot Rod" Williams.
 During these years, Anders earned the nickname "The Outlaw."